Introduction

 Choosing the right forging process is critical to producing high-quality parts that meet specific performance standards.
 Cold forging is ideal for small precision parts; warm forging provides a balance of precision and formability for medium-sized parts; and hot forging is best for large, complex parts that require superior mechanical properties.

-For FAE blade blades, hot forging is the best choice because it provides the strength, toughness, and material integrity that ensures the blades perform effectively in harsh operating conditions.
+For FAE mower blades, hot forging is the best choice because it provides the strength, toughness, and material integrity that ensures the blades perform effectively in harsh operating conditions.